Skip to content

 Quick example

-With annual salary of 60,000 and pension match of 5% (plus annual healthcare value of 1,500 and holiday days of 25), the result is 11,269.23.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With annual salary of 60,000 and pension match of 5% (plus annual healthcare value of 1,500 and holiday days of 25), the result is 11,269.23 in the selected currency.
+Change any figure and watch the output shift.

 Which inputs matter most

 You enter Annual Salary (reference), Pension Match %, Annual Healthcare Value, Holiday Days, and Other Benefits Value.
-Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Adjusting one input at a time toward extreme values shows which ones move the absolute figure most for a given situation.

 What's happening under the hood